Language-Free Generative Editing from One Visual Example¶

 |---|---|

-| Without Fourier features | Unstable condition generation |
+| W/o Fourier Features | Unstable condition generation |

-| Text embedding optimization instead of MLP | Unstable; only a small number of tokens can be optimized |
+| Text Embedding Optimization instead of MLP | Unstable, can only optimize a few tokens |

 Key Findings¶

-- A single visual example pair is sufficient to learn generalizable editing conditions
+- A single visual example pair is sufficient to learn generalizable editing conditions.

 Highlights & Insights¶